On the Anisotropy of Score-Based Generative Models: Experimental Setup

 \section{Experimental Setup}

-All of our experiments were conducted on a Linux machine with 128GB of RAM and a NVIDIA RTX 4090 GPU.
+All of our experiments were conducted on a Linux machine with an NVIDIA RTX 4090 GPU.
 We train and evaluate diffusion models according to the DDPM framework \citep{ddpm}, with our hyperparameters included in Table \ref{tab:hyper}.
-To compute the sliced Wasserstein metrics, we use an overcomplete set of $L=64D$ random directions.
-All experiments are repeated five times with different random seeds.
-Each dataset we consider consists of 10k samples.
-For sphere modeling, shown in Figure \ref{fig:spheres}, the data is aligned with the first three and the last three SADs.
+To compute the $\text{(M)SW}_2$ metrics we use an overcomplete set of $L=64D$ random directions.
+Each dataset we consider consists of 10k training and 10k testing samples.
+For sphere modeling, shown in Figure \ref{fig:spheres}, data is aligned with the last three and the first three SADs.
 When estimating the average geometry, $\mathbf{G}_{\mathcal{F}}(\mathcal{P},\Theta)$, we use 1M randomly initialized networks.